 Thrills in Devil's Canyon

 If you prefer to add a little whitewater to your wilderness experience, go for the Five-hour, 135-mile Devil's Canyon Adventure.
-You’ll board a glass-domed jet boat and head up the Su to see Denali.
-You’ll then continue upriver for another 65 miles to get into the exciting Class V Rapids, which offer some breathtaking photo opportunities.
+You’ll experience whitewater in a safe dry environment aboard our 44’ jet boat and head up the Su to see Denali.
+You’ll then continue upriver for another 55 miles to get into the exciting Class V Rapids, which offer some breathtaking photo opportunities.
 You can stand on the back of the boat outside, or snap some shots through the windows.
 This tour suits those with an adventurous spirit, but it's doable by most.
-It’s arguably one of the safest, driest ways to experience whitewater rapids.

 Details: No experience necessary.
 No minimum age requirement, but small children may get restless on longer tours.